-During the six months ended June 30, 2016 and the years ended 2015 and 2014, approximately 49%, 52% and 49%, respectively, of our total revenue was generated from sales to customers located outside of the United States.
+During the six months ended June 30, 2017 and 2016, and the years ended December 31, 2016 and 2015, approximately 53%, 53%, 50% and 52%, respectively, of our product and service revenue was generated from sales to customers located outside of the United States.
 We believe that a significant percentage of our future revenue will come from international sources as we expand our international operations and develop opportunities in other countries.
 Engaging in international business inherently involves a number of difficulties and risks, including:

-- required compliance with existing and changing foreign regulatory requirements and laws that are or may be applicable to our business in the future, such as the RoHS and WEEE directives, which regulate the use of certain hazardous substances in, and require the collection, reuse, and recycling of waste from, products we manufacture; - required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act and U.K. Bribery Act, data privacy requirements, labor laws, and anti-competition regulations; - export or import restrictions; - laws and business practices favoring local companies; - longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - unstable economic, political, and regulatory conditions; - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements, and other trade barriers; - · difficulties and costs of staffing and managing foreign operations; and - difficulties protecting or procuring intellectual property rights.
+- required compliance with existing and changing foreign regulatory requirements and laws that are or may be applicable to our business in the future, such as the RoHS and WEEE directives, which regulate the use of certain hazardous substances in, and require the collection, reuse, and recycling of waste from, products we manufacture; - required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act and U.K. Bribery Act, data privacy requirements, labor laws, and anti-competition regulations; - export or import restrictions; - laws and business practices favoring local companies; - longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - unstable economic, political, and regulatory conditions; - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements, and other trade barriers; - difficulties and costs of staffing and managing foreign operations; and - difficulties protecting or procuring intellectual property rights.